FloweringTre/Tre-Tack-Shop--1.18.2/README.md

 Also include new models of my own design as I make them. -- currently added a cute pumpkin trophy

 All rendered (appearing on the SWEM horses) 'Rainbow' Tack items are textures made by Moon Flower.
-[Click here to see her links](https://moon-flower-info.carrd.co/ 'Moon Flower's Carrd)
+[Click here to see her links!](https://moon-flower-info.carrd.co )

 ### Note to resources pack makers
 All tack items have two textures attached to them, the texture on the horse and the icon in the menus/inventory.
 To change rendered horse textures, you must replace the numbered .png file in the ***swem*** assets folder.
 To change the icon textures, you must replace the numbered .png file in the ***tretackshop*** assets folder.